 In the winter, and sometimes on summer mornings, the Bay is calm enough to venture outside the harbor to points north and south along the East Bay shoreline.
 We have paddled as far as Brooks Island and Treasure Island, and (with a safety escort) to Angel Island.

-We have evening practice four nights a week, Monday through Thursday, 6-7 PM.
-Saturday practice is 9-10:30 AM.
+We have evening practice Tuesdays and Thursdays, 6-7 PM and social paddling time Mondays and Wednesdays, 11am – noon.
+Saturdays practice is 9-10:30 AM.
 Non-members and novice paddlers are welcome to drop in on any of these sessions for an introduction to dragon boat paddling and to BRCC.
-There is no cost for an introductory practice session.
+There is no cost for up to three introductory practice session, but you have to sign the online waiver.

-The annual membership fee for adults is $100. $25 for college students and free for youth under 18.
-Membership begins on the day of joining and ends one calendar year later unless renewed.
+The annual membership fee for adults is $100. $20 for paddlers age 25 and under, $5 for Cal students and free for youth age 18 and under.
+Membership begins on the day of joining and ends on the 31st of December of that year.

 There are no other fees for practice sessions in the dragon boats or for using kayaks, canoes and outriggers in the Small Fleet.
-However, participation in major race events may involve race fees and travel and lodging expenses.
+However, participation in major race events always involves race fees and travel and lodging expenses.

 Participate in any scheduled team practice session to check it out.
-There is no charge, and BRCC supplies paddles and lifejackets.
-It’s best to arrive 10 or 15 minutes early to allow time to read and sign the liability waiver and determine the right size paddle.
+There is no charge for up to three practices, and BRCC supplies paddles and lifejackets.
+But you have to sign the waiver two days before your paddling time.
+It’s best to arrive 10 or 15 minutes early to allow time to determine the right size paddle and pfd.

 Yes, and you will not be alone.
 BRCC membership represents a very wide range of physical ability and commitment level.
 Don’t worry about it, and don’t put off joining until you are in better condition.
 Paddling is one of the best ways to get in shape.

 Of course.
 While most of the practice sessions are focussed on improving race performance, recreational paddlers are always welcome.
 There are many important roles for non-racers in BRCC, especially those relating to our public service and community outreach activities.
-We also use the boats for special events like trick-or-treating, holidy caroling, midnight moonlight cruises, trips to Emeryville for Dim Sum, clambakes out on a sand bar, and more.
+We also use the boats for special events like clambakes out on a sand bar, and more.

 Yes, the BRCC equipment lockers are locked during practice, and they are inside the locked gate to M-Dock.
 Car break-ins in the parking lot are infrequent but they do happen.
 Valuables are much safer in the dock lockers than left in cars in the parking lot.